 Delivery charges can be managed using a grid of tariffs for different carriers.

 Purchases enables you to track your suppliers’ price quotations and convert them into Purchase Orders as you require.
-Open ERP has several methods of monitoring invoices and tracking the receipt of ordered goods.
+Odoo has several methods of monitoring invoices and tracking the receipt of ordered goods.

-You can handle partial deliveries in Open ERP, so you can keep track of items that are still to be delivered on your orders, and you can issue reminders automatically.
+You can handle partial deliveries in Odoo, so you can keep track of items that are still to be delivered on your orders, and you can issue reminders automatically.

 You can also manage purchase requisitions to keep track of quotations sent to a multitude of suppliers.